History of the Orange Order: Early years

 Many Orangemen fought on the government side in the subsequent Irish Rebellion of 1798.
 Moreover, there were accusations that the Order was involved in reprisal attacks after the rebellion, in which over 60 Catholic churches were burned.
 However Orange historians would point out that in County Antrim Orangemen were among the first to contribute money to a repair fund for a Catholic chapel damaged in the violence.

+On April 9, 1798, the Grand Orange Lodge of Ireland was formally established on Dawson Street, Dublin to act as the central governing body of the Institution and oversee all Orange Lodges and districts across the island of Ireland.

+The first women's Orange Lodge was Issued in May 1801, Warrant No. 8 authorized a lodge to operate in Bray, County Wicklow.
+It was granted to Mrs. Letitia Saunders by Ann Smith, who served as Mistress of the Female Orange Lodge located on Cuffe Street in Dublin.

-By the early 19th century, the Order had spread outside Ireland, reaching England in 1807.
+By the early 19th century, the Order had spread outside Ireland.
+The first formally established English institution was in Manchester in 1807.
+The Grand Orange Lodge of England was formed the following year in May.
+The first Grand Master was Samuel Taylor, who served as a soldier in the Irish Rebellion of 1798.

 In some areas, particularly around Liverpool, it was used by the Tories against the Liberals.
 The Order also spread to the United States, and Tim Pat Coogan argues that it "manifested itself" in movements as the Know Nothings and the Ku Klux Klan, and also proved useful to employers as a device for keeping Protestant and Catholic workers from "uniting for better wages and conditions."

+In July 1866, the first ever international Orange Conference was held at Belfast Orange Hall, this meeting led to the formation of the Imperial Orange Council.
+The Orange Council meet on a triennial basis, with delegates from Grand Orange Lodges around the world in attendance for the meetings.